Vishweshpurohit/Vishweshpurohit/README.md

 ### Hi there 👋, My name is Vishwesh
 #### I am a 2nd year Business Analytics and Data Science Student at Oklahoma State University

 - 🗣 Languages: Python ❤️ - C++ 💔 - Hindi 🍼 - English 🇺🇸 - Gujarati

-- 🔭 I’m currently working on finding optimal models for predicting resident transfers for undergraduate housing at Oklahoma State, all ideas are welcome :)
+- 🔭 I’m currently working on presenting a project at the SWACUHO and SEDSI conference, it is on finding optimal models for predicting resident transfers for undergraduate housing at Oklahoma State, im trying to add in as many new parameters as possible all ideas and approaches are welcome :)

 - 👯 I’m looking to collaborate on any interesting NLP projects
 - 📫 How to reach me: Email: vishwesh.purohit@okstate.edu